I'm Every Woman (Whitney Houston recording)

 "I'm Every Woman" is a song recorded by American singer Whitney Houston.
-It is a cover of the original song recorded by Chaka Khan and written by Ashford & Simpson.
-Houston's rendition was produced by Narada Michael Walden, with additional production by David Cole and Robert Clivillés from C+C Music Factory for Houston's soundtrack to her debut feature film, The Bodyguard.
+It is a cover of the original song written by Ashford & Simpson and recorded by Chaka Khan.
+Houston's rendition was produced by Narada Michael Walden, with additional production by David Cole and Robert Clivillés from C+C Music Factory for the soundtrack to Houston's debut feature film The Bodyguard (1992).
 It was released as the second single from the soundtrack after "I Will Always Love You" on January 2, 1993.

-Houston's version was an immediate hit upon its release, peaking at number four on the Billboard Hot 100 and number one on the Cashbox top singles chart in the United States, while also reaching the top five of the Billboard R&B charts and topped the Hot Dance Club Songs chart.
-It also became a global hit, reaching the top ten in fourteen other countries including Canada, the UK, Ireland, Denmark and the Netherlands.
-Its top 5 placement in the United States as "I Will Always Love You" continued to top the charts there resulted in Houston being the first artist since Madonna to place two songs inside the top five simultaneously.
-It would also be one of three Houston songs that simultaneously charted inside the top 20, making Houston the first female artist to do so in Billboard history and also the first artist of the Nielsen Soundscan era to accomplish this milestone.
+Houston's version peaked at number four on the Billboard Hot 100 and number one on the Cashbox top singles chart in the United States, while also reaching the top five on the Billboard R&B chart and topping the Hot Dance Club Songs chart.
+Its top five placement in the United States while "I Will Always Love You" remained at number one resulted in Houston becoming the first artist since Madonna to place two songs within the top five simultaneously.
+It was later one of three Houston songs to simultaneously chart in the top twenty, making Houston the first female artist to do so in Billboard history and the first artist of the Nielsen Soundscan era to accomplish this milestone.
+The song also peaked within the top ten in fourteen other countries including Canada, the UK, Ireland, Denmark and the Netherlands.

-The song won Houston a Grammy Award nomination for Best Female R&B Vocal Performance at the 36th Annual Grammy Awards, eventually losing out to Toni Braxton's "Another Sad Love Song" and is notable as the only Grammy loss Houston received that night out of four nominations.
-The music video of the song, directed by Randee St. Nicholas, later won Houston an NAACP Image Award for Outstanding Music Video in 1994.
-A live performance of "I'm Every Woman" was included in the 1999 release Divas Live '99 as a duet with Chaka Khan.
+The song earned Houston a Grammy Award nomination for Best Female R&B Vocal Performance at the 36th Annual Grammy Awards, eventually losing out to Toni Braxton's "Another Sad Love Song" and is notable as the only Grammy loss Houston received that year out of four nominations.
+The music video for the song, directed by Randee St. Nicholas, later won Houston an NAACP Image Award for Outstanding Music Video in 1994.
+A live performance of "I'm Every Woman" was included in the 1999 release Divas Live '99 as a duet with Khan.
 A 1994 performance was included on the 2014 CD and DVD release, Whitney Houston Live: Her Greatest Performances.

 Like most of Houston's hits, it has been placed in retrospective best-of lists, including Pitchfork, which listed the song as one of the 250 greatest songs released in the 1990s.